symzn/vscode-micromamba-env-selector/README.md

 }
 ```

-- micromamba-envs.micromambaBinary: (Optional) Manually specify the micromamba executable.
-If left empty, the extension attempts to find it via your shell variables (MAMBA_EXE).
+- `micromamba-envs.micromambaBinary`: (Optional) Manually specify the micromamba executable.
+If left empty, the extension attempts to find it via your shell variables (`MAMBA_EXE`).
-- micromamba-envs.rootPrefix: (Optional) Manually specify the root prefix to filter global environments.
+- `micromamba-envs.rootPrefix`: (Optional) Manually specify the root prefix to filter global environments.
 If empty, it is detected via `MAMBA_ROOT_PREFIX`.
-- micromamba-envs.environmentsTxtPath: (Optional) Path to the file listing your environments.
+- `micromamba-envs.environmentsTxtPath`: (Optional) Path to the file listing your environments.
 Defaults to `~/.conda/environments.txt`.

 ## Git & Team Workflow

 This extension is designed to be friendly with version control systems like Git.

 ### 1. `settings.json` Handling
-When you select an environment, the extension updates the `python.defaultInterpreterPath` in your workspace settings (`.vscode/settings.json`).
+When you select an environment, the extension updates your workspace settings (`.vscode/settings.json`):
+1. Sets `python.defaultInterpreterPath` to the selected environment.
+2. Sets `python.terminal.activateEnvironment` to `false` (to avoid conflicts).

 - **Local Environments** (e.g., inside your project folder): The extension uses **relative paths** with `${workspaceFolder}` (e.g., `${workspaceFolder}/.conda/bin/python`).
 This allows you to commit the `.vscode/settings.json` file so your team automatically uses the correct environment setup.
 - **Global Environments**: The extension uses **absolute paths**.
 Be careful not to commit `.vscode/settings.json` if you use a machine-specific global path.